arvimal/BootCamp/004-Networking/README.md

 #### 1.6.
 Layer 6 - Data Link layer

-Understand if the Ethernet device is able to send the frames properly.
+  1. Understand if the Ethernet device is able to send the frames properly.

-In many cases, `ethtool` can help to understand what is happening in this layer, as well as the layer below, the Physical layer.
+  2. In many cases, `ethtool` can help to understand what is happening in this layer, as well as the layer below, the Physical layer.

-Ethernet not properly detecting the device, or having a duplex mode different can cause problems in this layer.
+  3. Ethernet not properly detecting the device, or having a duplex mode different can cause problems in this layer.
+  4. Check if the device is in half-duplex mode or if it's in the same mode and speed settings as the device on the other end.

 ```bash
 # ethtool enp0s25